Ameesha Patel: Struggle phase (2003–2006)

 Patel featured in six films in 2006, all of which failed commercially.
-She first appeared alongside Akshay Kumar and Karisma Kapoor in Suneel Darshan's musical drama, Mere Jeevan Saathi, a delayed production since 2003.
+She first appeared alongside Akshay Kumar and Karisma Kapoor in Suneel Darshan's musical romance Mere Jeevan Saathi, a delayed production since 2003.
 Her second release, Humko Tumse Pyaar Hai, saw her playing a blind village girl who gets stuck in a love triangle after undergoing eye surgery.
 The production was halted since 2002 due to the passing of its director-producer, until Patel's boyfriend then, Vikram Bhatt, took it upon himself to complete the project.
-The film had a limited release and failed to perform at the box office with some critics terming it as "outdated."
+The film had a limited release and failed to perform at the box office with some critics terming it as "outdated".
 In Teesri Aankh: The Hidden Camera, Patel played the role of a mute girl who witnesses a murder.
-She learned sign language in order to fit the role.
-She was next cast in Tathastu, based on Denzel Washington's thriller John Q (2002).

-Patel's fifth release in 2006, Ankahee, earned her critical praise despite its failure at the box office.
+She learned sign language for the role.
+She was next cast alongside Sanjay Dutt in Tathastu, based on Denzel Washington's thriller John Q (2002).
+Patel's fifth release in 2006, Ankahee, earned her critical praise, despite emerging as a commercial failure at the box office.
 The film centred around an extramarital affair with Patel playing a housewife whose husband cheats on her with a model.
 To understand the mentality of a wronged wife, Patel spoke to her own grandmother who had undergone a similar situation.
-Diganta Guha from Hindustan Times noted "...it's Ameesha's performance that remains in your mind.
+Diganta Guha from Hindustan Times noted "...it's Patel's performance that remains in your mind.
 She is dignity personified in the film, playing a woman betrayed in marriage, going all out to save it and in the end choosing her own path."
-Later that year, she appeared alongside Akshaye Khanna and Priyanka Chopra in Dharmesh Darshan's Aap Ki Khatir.
+Later that year, she appeared alongside Akshaye Khanna and Priyanka Chopra in Dharmesh Darshan's romantic comedy Aap Ki Khatir.

-Renewed success (2007–2009)
+Career fluctuations and Gadar 2 (2007–present)

-After appearing in a series of box office flops during 2003–2006, Patel's career prospects began to improve in 2007.
-Her first release in that year was the ensemble comedy drama Honeymoon Travels Pvt.
+After appearing in a series of box office flops during 2003–2006, Patel's career prospects improved in 2007.
+Her first release that year was the ensemble comedy drama Honeymoon Travels Pvt.
 Ltd..
 The low-budget film achieved moderate success at the box office.
 Patel played the role of Karan Khanna's talkative wife who tries to overcome her husband's gay leanings.
 Her comic timing in the film was well received.
-Later in 2007, she co-starred opposite Akshay Kumar in Priyadarshan's hit Bhool Bhulaiyaa as a rejected adopted girl who is accused of trying to disrupt the marriage of her childhood crush.
+Later in 2007, she co-starred opposite Akshay Kumar, Vidya Balan and Shiney Ahuja in Priyadarshan's horror comedy Bhool Bhulaiyaa as a rejected adopted girl who is accused of trying to disrupt the marriage of her childhood crush.

-In an attempt to renew her image, Patel appeared in a bikini item number, Lazy Lamhe, in Kunal Kohli's Thoda Pyaar Thoda Magic (2008).
+In an attempt to renew her image, Patel appeared in a bikini item number, "Lazy Lamhe", in Kunal Kohli's fantasy comedy-drama Thoda Pyaar Thoda Magic (2008).
 She learned scuba diving for the song that took 15 days to complete.
 Although the film flopped at the box office, Patel managed to garner attention for her appearance.